If I ever start an old-timey/gangsta band, our first song will be called “I Whittled Me a Gun.”

-Amidst all the hubbub I realize I have neglected a very important event.
+With all the hubbub this week I have neglected a very important event.
 Dwight Schultz had a birthday not so long ago!
 The talented man behind the crazy fool certainly deserves some birthday accolades; sorry that they’re so late.
 Nothing personal, I assure you!

 The Duke of Whispering Pines